patr1ck/Provocateur/README.md

 ## Setup

-1. Ensure Cocoapods is installed
+1. Ensure CocoaPods is installed
 1. Run `pod install`
 1. Build and run the app through the .xcworkspace